staceyj118/database-design/README.md

-# sql-challenge: A Mystery in Two Parts
+# A Mystery in Two Parts

 ## Background
 Research project on employees at Pewlett Hackard from 1980s and 1990s.
 Database of employees from this period are on 6 CSV files.